chad-casa/Vespera_IoT/README.md

 Data transferred is not highly sensitivity so weak security or no default encryption is not a concern.

 ## Areas of Improvement
 The sensor is working and is selecting RGB values based off of the PPM reading in the serial output.
 The current bounds were 600 - 1000 - 1500 ppm this seems fairly high as the current average is ~400.
-Readings have been tweaked to run every 10 seconds to prevent spam.
+I then implemented a traffic light system: green (good ventilation, <450 PPM), orange (consider ventilating, 451-750 PPM), red (ventilate now, >751 PPM).
+Readings have been tweaked to run every 10 seconds to prevent spam and only register when changes are over 50ppm.
 In practice readings should be hourly.
 <img width="954" height="561" alt="image" src="https://github.com/user-attachments/assets/b6771a0a-9750-4189-b10c-3c15db77a52c" />

 “Don’t assume your measurements are valid” – Duncan Wilson